bridget-basiq/developers/content/faq.md

 <accordion-item title="Do you have different levels of preferred operators?">

 Currently, we have one level of preferred operators.
 All operators added here are equally preferred.
-Please contact us to mark certain operators as preferred.
+Please <cta action='smallchat'>contact us</cta> to mark certain operators as preferred.

 </accordion-item>